Updated October 2020

-The Annual Median Price declined significantly (10%) during the first half of 2020.
-I expect this to rebound slightly during the second half of 2020.
+The Annual Median Price is on-track to post a 4% decline from last year.
 The Annual Median Price for Mountain View condos has averaged 7.0% per year since 1998 (CAGR).

 Market demand for Mountain View Condos declined in 2019.
 The Average Days on Market (red line) jumped, but is still at historic low levels.
 The average annual Sales vs. List Price declined to around 1.5% from 14% in 2018.
 This says that Mountain View Condos are selling quickly, but with fewer offers driving up the final sales price.

 The supply of New Listings (blue line) is down significantly (15%) during the first half of 2020, due to Covid.
 The number of Sales (red line) dropped dramatically due to Covid.
 The chart above is showing annualized numbers for 2020.

 Mountain View Condos start at $600K.
 The chart above shows the distribution of prices by number of bedrooms for Condos sold in 2019.
 Mountain View Condos and Townhomes are in very high demand due proximity to Google and its fantastic downtown area on Castro.
 Note that the information below includes both Condos and Townhomes.
 Click on link to view additional information on the Mountain View Community and Schools.